vttale/serve-stale/draft-ietf-dnsop-serve-stale.md

 either 0 (NoError) or 3 (NXDomain) and the Authoritative Answers (AA) bit set MUST be considered to have refreshed the data at the resolver.
-Answers from authoritative servers that have any other response code SHOULD be considered a failure to refresh the data and therefor leave any previous state intact.
+Answers from authoritative servers that have any other response code SHOULD be considered a failure to refresh the data and therefore leave any previous state intact.
 See {{implementation-considerations}} for a discussion.